0xC0000054/sc4-query-ui-hooks/README.md

 This tool tip is accessed by holding `Control + Alt + Shift` when hovering over a network piece.

 ![Network Query Tool Tip](images/CustomNetworkTooltip.jpg)

-### Shift + Click Building Copying

-Holding down the Shift key when clicking a building will activate the Place Lot tool with the building's lot selected.
-Note that the exact building may be different if the lot uses Building Families.

 ## SC4QueryUIHooks INI File